Search the site

 A meta-analysis (a statistical study of multiple published studies) comparing women with breast cancer undergoing mastectomy only to those who also have breast reconstruction during their mastectomy (immediate breast reconstruction) showed there is no difference in postoperative cancer recurrence or death rates and therefore immediate breast reconstruction is safe.9

 Removal of Normal Opposite Breast to Prevent Future Breast Cancer Is Unnecessary

 There is no difference in breast cancer survival for women who get a lumpectomy for a cancer localized to one breast (invasive breast cancer Stages I to III) and women who undergo so-called “preventive or prophylactic” removal of both breasts for the same condition.10

 Postmenopausal Exercise Decreases Breast Cancer Risk

 Analysis of data from an ongoing study of 100,000 post-menopausal French women showed that for the women who exercised during the last four years by walking at least four hours a week (or doing more intense exercise like cycling for two hours a week) had a ten percent (10%) lower risk of breast cancer than those women who did less exercise during the last four years.11 Women who did the same intensity of exercise five or more years before the analysis but then stopped during the last four years did not show the same risk reduction in breast cancer.
-[Ed: Women should not stop exercising, or start exercising, after menopause to reduce breast cancer risk as well as other chronic disease risks such as heart and stroke risk.]
+[Ed: Women should not stop exercising after menopause.
+If they have not been exercising before menopause, women should start exercising.
+Exercise reduces breast cancer risk as well as other chronic disease risks such as heart and stroke risk.]

 Folate Helps Decrease Breast Cancer Risk for Women Who Drink Alcohol Moderately